 But it’s also a good idea to use an online panel.
-An online panel is composed of people who have expressed willingness to take part in research, and is the easiest way to get your survey out to a large number of people.
+An online panel is composed of people who have expressed willingness to participate in research and is the easiest way to get your survey out to many people.
 And the more people that complete your survey, the more robust your findings will be.

-Dynata, for example, has one of the largest dedicated B2B panels, with access to over 1.5 million B2B decision makers globally, across a wide range of industries.
+Dynata, for example, has one of the largest dedicated B2B panels, with access to over 1.5 million B2B decision-makers globally across various industries.

-You provide the panel provider with a list of criteria detailing the type of people you want to target.
+You provide the panel provider with criteria detailing the type of people you want to target.
 And they will send your survey out on your behalf to the relevant people within their database.

-Some panel providers offer a full service package and will also host the survey for you.
-This way you don‘t have to use a survey platform to create it yourself.
-It can be costly, but is a good option if you want to relieve some of the impact on internal resources.
+Some panel providers offer a full-service package and will host the survey for you.
+You don‘t have to use a survey platform to create it yourself.
+It can be costly but is a good option if you want to relieve some of the impacts on internal resources.